karlhenselin/shortcodesui/readme.txt

 2.0.0
 Update JS .live to use .on function so that it works in WP 5.5.1.
 Don't use the create_function deprecated PHP function.
-Fix 2 bugs where paretheses were wrong on count functions in shortcode-maker.php.

 1.9.9
 Added the shortcode template varible to advanced shortcode using the `$sc_template` var.